REVLIMID® (lenalidomide) in combination with dexamethasone (dex) is indicated for the treatment of adult patients with multiple myeloma (MM).

 Tumor Lysis Syndrome (TLS): Fatal instances of TLS have been reported during treatment with REVLIMID.
 The patients at risk of TLS are those with high tumor burden prior to treatment.
 Closely monitor patients at risk and take appropriate preventive approaches.

-Tumor Flare Reaction (TFR): TFR has occurred during investigational use of REVLIMID for CLL and lymphoma.
+Tumor Flare Reaction (TFR): TFR, including fatal reactions, have occurred during investigational use of REVLIMID for CLL and lymphoma.
 Monitoring and evaluation for TFR is recommended in patients with MCL, FL, or MZL.
 Tumor flare may mimic the progression of disease (PD).
 In patients with Grade 3 or 4 TFR, it is recommended to withhold treatment with REVLIMID until TFR resolves to ≤Grade 1.
 REVLIMID may be continued in patients with Grade 1 and 2 TFR without interruption or modification, at the physician’s discretion.

 Impaired Stem Cell Mobilization: A decrease in the number of CD34+ cells collected after treatment (>4 cycles) with REVLIMID has been reported.
 Consider early referral to transplant center to optimize timing of the stem cell collection.